-The amount of the surcharge payable is then calculated by multiplying the Surcharge Rate by the difference between your income and the Surcharge Threshold.
+The amount of the surcharge payable is then calculated by multiplying the Surcharge Rate by the member's "surchargeable contributions".
+Your surchargeable contributions include contributions made by your employer for your benefit or personal contributions for which you claimed a tax deduction.